DurianLT/WeatherApp/README.md

 ## Bonus Task
 - Ensure the user interface is responsive and works well on different screen sizes.
 - Include a search bar for users to enter their desired location for weather forecasts.
--allow users to search for weather forecasts based on their location automatically.
+- allow users to search for weather forecasts based on their location automatically.